Skip to main content

 The Borders Railway station at Eskbank has made it one of the most accessible points in Midlothian, with trains to Edinburgh Waverley taking around 15 minutes.

-The area has a mix of Victorian villas, inter-war bungalows, and newer developments, and is considered one of the more desirable addresses in the county.
+The area has a mix of Victorian villas, inter-war bungalows and newer developments and is considered one of the more desirable addresses in the county.

-Eskbank is home to the Midlothian Council headquarters at Fairfield House, and the National Mining Museum Scotland is a short distance south.
+Eskbank is home to the Midlothian Council headquarters at Fairfield House and the National Mining Museum Scotland is a short distance south.

 About Midlothian

-Midlothian is a compact council area immediately south of Edinburgh, stretching from the city bypass to the edge of the Scottish Borders.
+Midlothian is a compact council area immediately south of Edinburgh, stretching from the city bypass through the valleys of the North and South Esk rivers to the northern slopes of the Pentland Hills and the edge of the Scottish Borders.

 About Top Banana